-The Service Users and Carers Advisory Board (SUCAB) was set up in 2016 to help promote the involvement of people who use health services and those who care for them in the education of health professionals at the School of Health and Psychological Sciences (SHPS).
+The Service Users and Carers Advisory Board (SUCAB) was set up in 2016 to help promote the involvement of people who use health services and those who care for them in the education of health professionals at the School of Health & Psychological Sciences (SHPS).

 The members of SUCAB are service users and carers who have lived experience of the health conditions and services associated with the School’s educational programmes.